 The Board of Directors recognizes that transactions between us and certain related persons present a heightened risk of conflicts of interest.
-It is our policy to have the Nominations and Governance Committee review and approve, ratify or disapprove of proposed transactions or courses of dealings with respect to which executive officers or directors or members of their immediate families have an interest (including all transactions required to be disclosed pursuant to the SEC's related persons disclosure requirements ("Related Persons Transactions").
-The Nominations and Governance Committee is to review such transaction based upon the rules of Nasdaq and upon the Nominations and Governance Committee's review of our ethics and governance guidelines.
-We did not enter into any Related Persons Transactions during the year ended March 31, 2010.
+It is our policy to have the Audit Committee review and approve, ratify or disapprove of proposed transactions or courses of dealings with respect to which executive officers or directors or members of their immediate families have an interest (including all transactions required to be disclosed pursuant to the SEC's related persons disclosure requirements ("Related Persons Transactions").
+The Audit Committee is to review such transaction based upon the rules of Nasdaq and upon our ethics and governance guidelines.
+We did not enter into any Related Persons Transactions during the year ended March 31, 2011.